 Please note: Since the scholarship selection process is competitive and limited scholarship funds are available, a strong essay that clearly addresses the above areas — with attention to grammar and spelling — is important.

 - The award recipient will be enrolled as a full-time student (nine hours or more per semester plus one Intensive Term course).

 - Students in the MDiv program are eligible for an award for three consecutive years.
 Students in an MA program are eligible for an award for two and a half consecutive years.
 No extensions of an award are possible.

 - Eligibility from year to year will be based on satisfactory progress toward completion of the degree, including:

 - continuing as a full-time student

-- supporting and adhering to AMBS community standards
+- supporting and adhering to AMBS community life standards

-- Recipients will not be eligible for need-based AMBS grants, including AMBS matching grants, in addition to the full tuition award.
+- Recipients will not be eligible for AMBS need-based financial aid, including AMBS matching grants, in addition to an award of 51 percent or greater.